 But don’t be fooled by its compactness, it packs a hell lot of unique experiences.

 While strolling the streets of the old town I felt Bratislava is underrated and deserves more attention than it gets.

-The city might be known as one of the youngest capitals in Europe as it became capital of Independent Slovakia in 1993 but the city has a long-standing history older than Prague and Budapest.
+The city might be known as one of the youngest capitals in Europe as it became the capital of Independent Slovakia in 1993 but the city has a long-standing history of older than Prague and Budapest.